Defending Catholic Truth and Tradition |

-Today we bring you the final part - the seventh installment of a series by Atila Sinke Guimarães, with Dr. Marian Therese Horvat assisting in translating and editing an orthodox, traditional, true Roman Catholic response in seven installments to the flawed document "The Hebrew People in its Holy Scriptures and the Christian Bible" issued late last year by the Vatican's Pontifical Biblical Commission.
-It created quite a stir with a horror story in the New York Times in late January.
-Guess what?
-Those horror stories are true!
-Today Atila looks at Ratzinger's Preface and then gives his own Conclusion to the document in his final installment of an essay that should truly alarm you regarding the Changes in Doctrine and New Anathemas
+In this issue we bring you the second installment from the series begun on Monday in critiquing the Pontifical Biblical Commission's error-filled document.
+This critique was written by Atila Sinke Guimar„es, with Dr. Marian Therese Horvat assisting in translation and editing an orthodox, Traditional, true Roman Catholic response in seven installments (from April 15-May 6) to the flawed document "The Hebrew People in its Holy Scriptures and the Christian Bible" issued late last year by the Vatican's Pontifical Biblical Commission.
+Each Thursday for the next three weeks this series will replace Dr. Marian's regular column "True Echoes of Catholicism."
+Thus, today Atila offers part two "An Extreme of Historicism" in an essay that should truly alarm you regarding the Changes in Doctrine and New Anathemas

 PRAYER FOR THE DAY